mnr/writing-wip/Do-Ye0n_lives_on.md

 Nobody sleeps on the streets, but Do-Ye0n fantasizes about it.

 Housing is a right of citizenship since 2052.
 The level one housing Do-Ye0n is assigned to is just solid walls and a locking door.
 Nothing more.
-The community bathrooms are robotically cleaned every hour, but the floors still host a persistent culture of bacteria.
+The community bathrooms are cleaned every hour, but the floors still host a persistent culture of bacteria.
 It's best to wear shoes and disinfect when you get home.

 If housing wasn't enforced, he could choose where he slept.
 He could choose what he smelled, instead of the odor of chlorine and urine from the sanitizers.
 He could choose his neighbors, instead of the screaming and thumping of the genetic cesspool collective living on the other side of the shared wall.
 He could have his freedom.